 Local health experts use hospitalizations, ICU admissions, and ER visits as three of the key indicators as part of determining the COVID-19 Risk Level (color-coded risk) and corresponding guidelines for activities during our COVID-19 response.
 There were 429 COVID-19 patients in acute care in Dallas County for the period ending on Monday, November 2.
 The number of emergency room visits for COVID-19 like symptoms in Dallas County was 361 for the same time period, which represents around 19 percent of all emergency department visits in the county according to information reported to the North Central Texas Trauma Regional Advisory Council.

 Due to a reporting omission, we believe these numbers are actually higher than reflected.
 Forecasting from UTSW still shows potential for substantial growth in hospitalizations.
 Personal choices to follow good public health guidance can help us reduce the spread.
-You can find additional information on risk-level monitoring data here.

 Additionally, Table 12 below is from the November 3, 2020 Dallas County Health and Human Services 2019 Novel Coronavirus (COVID-19) Summary.
 Table 12 is a summary of confirmed and probable cases and deaths over the past 15 weeks in Dallas County.